 For Fred Rogers, the literal “neighborhood” onscreen was small—fabricated miniature houses, a red trolley (with its own awesome theme song), and a land of make-believe.
 The figurative neighborhood outside the television studio was boundless, welcoming all children, all people.
 Rogers wasn’t perfect, but it’s difficult to find a better example of someone who was a unifying, calming presence for so many.

 The film’s third act poses a fascinatingly dark question, which is essentially, “Did Fred Rogers, for all the good that he did, even make a dent in this world?”
-When we look honestly at where we’ve gotten to—the divisiveness, the rancor, the constant celebration of self and outrage—did the children of Mister Rogers’ Neighborhood grow up to make any kind of discernable difference in the world?
+When we look honestly at where we’ve gotten to—the divisiveness, the rancor, the constant celebration of self and outrage—did the children of Mister Rogers’ Neighborhood grow up to make any kind of discernible difference in the world?

 It’s a sobering challenge, paired brilliantly with images of Fred looking pensive and forlorn under overcast skies on a windswept seashore.